-- (a) Provide a competitive level of base compensation and benefits that will attract and retain talented and committed senior management; and - (b) Reward executives by use of cash bonus and stock options for the achievement of consistent higher than average profitability and the advancement of our long term strategic objectives.
+- a.
+Provide a competitive level of base compensation and benefits that will attract and retain talented and committed senior management; and - b.
+Reward executives by use of cash bonus and long term incentives for the retention of our executives, achievement of consistent higher-than-average profitability over the long term and the advancement of our long term strategic objectives.

 In order to attract and retain a high level of senior management talent, the HRC committee has historically targeted total executive compensation levels in the median range to above-mid range of automotive manufacturing and industrial companies, whose operational, corporate finance and other activities are considered comparable to those of Exco.
-This is not a rigid requirement and discretion exists to take into account trends and/or challenges in the automotive industry.
-The HRC committee has established this range because the global automotive power train and component sector is extremely complex, constantly challenged, and exceptionally competitive.
+This is not a rigid requirement and discretion exists to consider trends and/or challenges in the automotive industry.
+The HRC committee has established this range because, historically the global automotive power train and component sector has been extremely complex, constantly challenged, and exceptionally competitive.
+Furthermore, the adoption of electric vehicles has introduced yet another layer of complexity and disruption to the automotive industry.
 We run a very lean operation which requires highly motivated high energy superior talent in order to accomplish Exco's strategic objectives.

 Periodically, the HRC committee compares executive compensation levels with other Canadian small cap public companies in the automotive industry.
-This testing of compensation levels is done with respect to base salary and annual bonus and long term incentives.
-This process is undertaken every four years.
-The last one was undertaken in 2018 with the assistance of outside advisors - Mercers Canada. and accordingly in 2022 Mercers was once again engaged to carry out such a study.
-The process involves the selection of a peer group of fifteen predominantly small cap public companies in the automotive and inductrial sector based on annual sales, assets and market capitalization as of July 22, 2022 ("Peer Group").
-The Peer Group consists primarily of Canadian public companies but includes US public companies as well.
+This testing of compensation levels is done with respect to base salary and annual bonus and long-term incentives.
+This process is typically undertaken every four years and involves the engagement of third-party compensation specialists.
+The last one was undertaken last year with the engagement of - Mercers Canada.
+The process involved the selection of a peer group of fifteen predominantly small cap public companies in the automotive and industrial sector based on annual sales, assets and market capitalization as of July 22, 2022 ("Peer Group").
+The Peer Group consisted primarily of Canadian public companies but included US public companies as well.
 Eleven of the Peer Group companies were within .5 to 2 times Exco's level of annual sales, assets and market capitalization and three more were within .33 to 3 times Exco's annual sales, assets and market capitalization.
-This provided guidance to the HRC committee on executive compensation and allowed the HRC committee to evaluate market compensation information and ensure that the HRC committee's approach is appropriate and is generally consistent with compensation trends in the marketplace.
+This provided guidance to the HRC committee on executive compensation and allowed the HRC committee to evaluate market compensation information and ensure that the HRC committee's approach was appropriate and generally consistent with compensation trends in the marketplace.
+Mercers' analysis largely confirmed the appropriateness of Exco's salary and cash bonus compensation levels; however, revealed that long-term incentives as currently administered with grants under Exco's stock option plan did not adequately align with the Peer Group.
+Accordingly, a Long-Term Incentive Plan ("LTIP") creating Restricted Share Unit ("RSU") and Performance Share Unit ("PSU") was approved for use in early fiscal 2023.
+See ("Description of Share Based Awards") below.
 Mercers was paid \$30,000 for its services in this regard.
-In addition, the Executive Chair and members of the HRC committee are either directors or officers of Canadian automotive and other industrial manufacturing companies and are therefore intimately familiar with compensation levels and trends in both southern Ontario and globally.
+The HRC committee also benefits from the experience that the Executive Chair and other members of the HRC committee derive from being directors or officers of Canadian automotive and other industrial manufacturing companies.
+They are therefore intimately familiar with compensation levels and compensation trends in both southern Ontario and globally.